linux-integrity/ima-doc/event-log-format.rst

 This details the binary IMA event log format, field by field.

-Multi-byte integer values (PCR index, length, etc.) are in the byte order of the host where the event log was created.
+Multi-byte integer values (PCR index, length, etc.) are in the byte order of the host where the event log was created, **except where otherwise noted**.
 The sender can convert to network byte order before transmission, as long as the values are not hashed.
 For values that are hashed, the receiver must know the byte order.

 Sizes and lengths are always in bytes.